aebk2015/Bayesian-Statistics/README.md

 # Bayesian-Statistics
-This is an overview of Bayeseian statistics with PyMC3
+This is an overview of Bayeseian statistics with PyMC3 based on the book "Bayesian Statistics with Python- Second edition"